 Both the excavator and backhoe feature a boom, stick and bucket as part of the machine.
 Whilst both can achieve similar tasks, they have their own individual advantages and differ in terms of attachment availability.
 In terms of selection, the backhoe has more attachments available to it compared to the excavator, giving it a wider range of tasks it can complete.
 Projects located in urban environments should also take into account that backhoes and mini excavators are able to be driven on roads, making them both better options for projects with spread out worksites.

-When it comes to choosing whether an excavator or backhoe is right for your just, iSeekplant has a wide variety of both backhoe suppliers and excavator suppliers ready for either wet or dry hire.
-If you are still unsure about which machine to use for your excavating project, iSeekplant can help resolve your decision here or you can get in touch with us on 1300 691 912.
+When it comes to choosing whether an excavator or backhoe is right for your project, iseekplant has a wide variety of both backhoe suppliers and excavator suppliers ready for both wet or dry hire.
+Whether you are in capital cities such as Brisbane, Sydney, Melbourne, Canberra, Perth, Darwin, Adelaide or rural areas, our suppliers will have the perfect excavator for you at a range of hire rates.
+If you are still unsure about which machine to use for your excavating project, iseekplant can help resolve your decision with our get a quote tool or you can get in touch with us on 1300 691 912.